 But if you can put the two employees together successfully, the fast-paced one will likely speed up the cautious coworker.
 Likewise, the cautious employee can encourage the fast-paced employee to tap the brakes when necessary.
 As they adapt to each other, they’ll learn to work at a more realistic and productive pace.

 Coordinating collaboration among employees with a mix of skills is often the perfect recipe for built-in diversity with balance and shared goals for success.

-The result: Your employees will create the best product or service possible every single time.
+The result: By making cultural fit in the workplace a priority, your employees will create the best product or service possible.